Two-level system hyperpolarization using a quantum Szilard engine: The fluxonium artificial atom

 The SQUID junction design comes with two implications.
-First, the tunable Josephson energy is susceptible to local flux noise, which in the case of our device constitutes the main decoherence mechanism.
-Second, the condition for destructive quasiparticle interference at the Josephson junction that decouples the qubit from quasiparticle interactions~\cite{Pop2014, Glazman2021}, is not met in our device.
+Firstly, the tunable Josephson energy is susceptible to local flux noise, which in the case of our device constitutes the main decoherence mechanism.
+Secondly, the condition for destructive quasiparticle interference at the Josephson junction, which decouples the qubit from quasiparticle interactions~\cite{Pop2014Apr, Glazman2021}, is not met in our device.
+This was one of the reasons why we wanted to investigate the hypothesized quasiparticle activation in Ref.~\cite{Gustavsson2016Dec}.
+For our qubit we disprove this effect as detailed in Supp.~\ref{app:pi_pulse_heating}.

-In order to meet the quasiparticle destructive interference condition for both junctions in a SQUID fluxonium, the device needs to be operated with half-flux bias in the fluxonium loop and integer flux bias in the SQUID loop.
-Under this condition, the Josephson energy terms in \eref{eq:fluxonium_hamiltonian} can simply be added and the fluxonium is biased at half flux.
-In our case the external flux is applied globally, the enclosed fluxes $\Phi_\text{ext}^\text{l}$ and $\Phi_\text{ext}^\text{s}$ are linked by their corresponding loop areas.
-Defining the ratio $V = A_\text{l} / A_\text{s}$, the quasiparticle destructive interference condition requires